Damning figures suggest the amount of plastic in the world’s oceans will outweigh fish by 2050, says a report by the Ellen MacArthur Foundation.

-Not only is plastic leaking into seas at a startling rate – a truckload per minute, according to World Economic Forum – but once it’s in there, fish mistake it for food.
+Not only is plastic leaking into the seas at a startling rate – a truckload per minute, according to World Economic Forum – but once it’s in there, fish mistake it for food.

-The situation has left companies across Europe scrambling to produce alternatives to our growing problem with plastics.
+The situation has left companies across Europe scrambling to produce alternatives to solve our growing problem with plastics.

-Novamont’s Mater-Bi bioplastic is already used in some packaging, disposable tableware, farming, cosmetics and pharmaceuticals - some of which decompose in soil, others in water.
+Novamont’s Mater-Bi bioplastic is already used in packaging, disposable tableware, farming, cosmetics and pharmaceuticals - some of which decompose in soil, others in water.

 The company hailed the results of the tests, saying the findings validated the outcomes of its lab-based experiments.

 "We came forward with the knowledge we have on our products, that things were as expected and that our products have the same biodegradable characteristics as paper in various marine environments when studied,” said CEO Catia Bastiolo.